balanced/balanced-api/README.md

 ## Pricing

-We do not charge for:
+Balanced does not charge for:
+* setup fees
 * batch file costs.
 Well ... unlike others, we don't use batch files.
 * monthly fees
 * compliance